Here's everything that was revealed in February 2023's Nintendo Direct

 - Fire Emblem Engage Expansion Pass Wave 2 — February 8th, 2023 (Expansion Pass 3 and 4 were also teased but undated)

-- Harmony The Fall of Reverie — June 2023
+- Harmony: The Fall of Reverie — June 2023

 - Octopath Traveller II — free demo on February 8th ahead of February 24th game launch